Language

 III.
 Differentiate Have and Have got in English

-At first glance, Have got and "Have" may seem to have the same meaning, so they should have similar usage, right?
-However, let's differentiate the Have got structure from "Have" in the following aspects together with PREP.
+At first glance, "have got and have" may seem to have the same meaning, so they should have similar usage, right?
+However, let's differentiate the "have got in English" structure from "have" in the following aspects together with PREP.

 Differentiate Have and Have got in English